Stay Tuned with Preet

 The Law impacts all Aspects of our lives.

-In the bonus for Insiders, Ed and Preet discuss why we might be living in, what Ed calls, the mother of all teachable moments.
-Join the CAFE Insider community to stay informed without hysteria, fear-mongering, or rage-baiting.
+In the bonus for Insiders, Lloyd and Preet discuss how AI is transforming the workforce and why resisting technological progress is folly.
+Join the Insider community to stay informed without the hysteria, fear-mongering, or rage-baiting.
 Head to cafe.com/insider to sign up.
 Thank you for supporting our work.

 You can now watch this episode!
 Head to CAFE’s Youtube channel and subscribe.